dazzle-lsl/lsl-for-notepadplusplus/README.md

 </NotepadPlus>
 ```

+  * When saving changes to the file make sure the file's encoding is `ANSI/ASCII`!

 * If `...\Notepad++\userDefineLang.xml` does not exists where Notepad++ is installed:
   * Download the file `userDefineLang.xml` from this repository.
 If you download and unzip the archive (from the link in [Quick start](#quick-start)) make sure the file's encoding is `ANSI/ASCII`!
   * Open Notepad++ and go to `Language > Define your language > Import`